wp-plugins/cfs-custom-category-fields/readme.txt

 = How do I retrieve custom category fields anywhere? =

-Use the function get_category_meta() and pass it the term object as the second parameter, eg: get_category_meta(false, get_term_by('slug', 'good-stuff', 'category)).
+Use the function get_category_meta() and pass it the term object as the second parameter, eg: get_category_meta(false, get_term_by('slug', 'good-stuff', 'category')).
 This will return all field data from the category Good Stuff.

 = How do I retrieve the cfs front-end form? =